Table of Contents

 First private audience for The Great Dictator includes Chaplin and Goddard, (Chaplin, p.505)

 Dorothy Puccinelli “Conversation with Diego Rivera” (Excerpts) came out last week per Alfred Frankenstein.
 (SF Chron, p.28) [Mural length extended from 44 ft. to 72 ft. (sic)]

 Frida arrives in San Francisco early in the month.
-[She has become severely ill after the first attempt on Trotsky’s life and Rivera’s subsequent departure for SF and will be admitted to St. Luke’s Hospital in SF for over a month.
+She was grilled for two days by Mexican police in the wake of last month’s assassination of Trotsky.
+She spends a few days in Diego’s apartment before being admitted to St. Luke’s Hospital for over a month.
+[She began feeling severely ill after the first May 24, 1940 attempt on Trotsky’s life and Rivera’s subsequent departure for SF.
 (Frida, A Bio., p.
 297-299) Dr. Eloesser in ELP interview says there was not much wrong with her.]
-She was grilled for two days by Mexican police in the wake of last month’s assassination of Trotsky.

 “Mural for Junior College Opposed” (SF Exam) [see Sept.
 6]

 Guardsman (City College newspaper) article by student editor Leonard Gross, defending the mural.